If you want to contribute or have questions on where to start competitive shooting please email email@example.com

 Just by strapping a gun on your waist doesn’t make you prepared.

 In a lot of MIL and LE we have a problem with ego.
 We are told we are the best over an over and over.
 This may come as a reality check.
-We’re not.
+But we’re not.
 When it comes time to go out to a competition we get crushed by some fat real estate agent.
 And its a shocker.
 So from here you have 2 options: 1) Let your ego take over and never go back or 2) make the decision to train and get better.

 Frank Proctor - “Competitive Shooting is quantifiable.
 It is easy to identify your deficiencies when shooting competitively.”